Continuing Education and Other Required Training for Physicians

-Every physician who maintains an active DEA certificate and prescribes controlled substances shall complete at least one time three or more hours of AMA/AOAPRA Category 1 CME that is designed specifically to address controlled substance prescribing practices.
+Every physician who maintains an active DEA certificate and prescribes controlled substances shall complete at least three hours of AMA/AOA PRA Category 1 CME that is designed specifically to address controlled substance prescribing practices.
 The controlled substance prescribing CME shall include instruction on controlled substance prescribing guidelines, recognizing signs of the abuse or misuse of controlled substances, and controlled substance prescribing for chronic pain management.
-Completion of this requirement may count as three hours toward the CME requirement for license renewal.
+Completion of this requirement may count as three hours toward the CME requirement for license renewal and only needs to be completed once during a physician’s career.
 See links at bottom of this page for CME meeting this requirement.

-All physicians shall be required to receive one-time education and training, for a minimum of two hours, regarding professional boundaries and physician sexual misconduct.
+All physicians shall be required to receive at least two hours of education and training regarding professional boundaries and physician sexual misconduct.
 Such education and training shall include subject matter relating to how to proceed with basic as well as sensitive or intimate examinations and the communication with patients that is required as a component of such examinations.
-Completion of this requirement may count as two hours toward the CME requirement for license renewal.
+Completion of this requirement may count as two hours toward the CME requirement for license renewal and only needs to be completed once during a physician’s career.
 See links at bottom of this page for CME meeting this requirement.
 More information on this topic can also be found by clicking HERE.